awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-log-file-validation-digest-file-structure.md

 `logFiles.hashAlgorithm`
 The hash algorithm used to hash the log file\.

-## Starting Digest File<a name="cloudtrail-log-file-validation-digest-file-starting"></a>
+## Starting digest file<a name="cloudtrail-log-file-validation-digest-file-starting"></a>

 When log file integrity validation is started, a starting digest file will be generated\.
 A starting digest file will also be generated when log file integrity validation is restarted \(by either disabling and then reenabling log file integrity validation, or by stopping logging and then restarting logging with validation enabled\)\.
 In a starting digest file, the following fields relating to the previous digest file will be null:
 + `previousDigestS3Bucket`
 + `previousDigestS3Object`
 + `previousDigestHashValue`
 + `previousDigestHashAlgorithm`
 + `previousDigestSignature`

-## 'Empty' Digest Files<a name="cloudtrail-log-file-validation-digest-file-empty"></a>
+## 'Empty' digest files<a name="cloudtrail-log-file-validation-digest-file-empty"></a>

 CloudTrail will deliver a digest file even when there has been no API activity in your account during the one hour period that the digest file represents\.
 This can be useful when you need to assert that no log files were delivered during the hour reported by the digest file\.

 The following example shows the contents of a digest file that recorded an hour when no API activity occurred\.
 Note that the `logFiles:[ ]` field at the end of the digest file contents is empty\.

 ```
 {